picusin/dvd-rental/README.md

 ### Question 1

-**What would be the cost of a campaign aiming to increase the number of rentals.
-The campaign consists in a fidelity card that keeps track of every customer rentals and offers a free rental after 10 rentals.**
+**What would be the cost of a campaign aiming to increase the number of rentals?**

+The campaign consists in a fidelity card that keeps track of every customer rentals and offers a free rental after 10 rentals.

 The result is US$ 4822, calculated as the value of all the free rentals offered over four weeks using an average value equal to the average value of all the rentals in the database.